Archive for March 25th, 2008

 Conan (left) the Chihuahua joins Buddhist priest Joei Yoshikuni (right) in prayer at Jigenin temple in Okinawa

-A little off-topic, but, with all the serious and sometimes controversial items lately, I wished to lighten the mood a bit and find something that we all could smile at and enjoy.
-To get back on-topic, per Interfax-Religion, there are Russian Orthodox monks who have a dog named Byeli (Whitey).
-They rescued him after he was injured, and the dog barks in unison with the chimes when they are rung to call the brotherhood to prayer.
+With all the serious and sometimes controversial items lately, I wished to lighten the mood a bit and find something that we could smile at and enjoy.
+Besides this, there are Russian Orthodox monks who have a dog named Byeli (Whitey).
+They rescued him after finding him injured; today, the dog barks in unison with the chimes when they ring them to call the brotherhood to prayer.
 What do the monks say?
 Let everything that breathes praise the Lord (a quote from the Psalms, by the way)!

 Agence France Presse